marvijo-code/entelect-2025-Zooscape/.ai-rules/systemPatterns.md

 # System Patterns & Debugging Methodologies

+## 🚨 CRITICAL WORKFLOW REQUIREMENT 🚨

+**BEFORE ANY DEBUGGING, TESTING, OR LOG ANALYSIS WORK:**

+**YOU MUST FIRST READ THE ENTIRE FILE:** `.github/chatmodes/AutomatedLogAnalysisTestCreation.chatmode.md`

+This file contains the complete workflow for:
+- Log analysis using CaptureAnalysis tool
+- Game state inspection using GameStateInspector
+- Proper test creation methodology
+- Debugging loop for resolving test failures
+- API usage patterns and troubleshooting

+**Following this workflow is MANDATORY for all bot debugging and testing tasks.**

+---

 ## System Build

 - The system consists of a central game engine and multiple bot processes.